Computational-Plant-Science/plantit/README.md

 user.save()
 ```

+You can also run `./scripts/configure-superuser.sh -u <your CyVerse username>` to accomplish the same thing.

 Note that the bootstrap script will not clear migrations.
 To restore to a totally clean database state, you will need to remove all `*.py` files from the `plantit/plantit/migrations` directory (except for `__init__.py`).

 #### Tests